DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Author: Dr Jenny Chung, House Officer, Department of Dermatology, Auckland City Hospital, New Zealand.
-DermNet New Zealand Editor In Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy Editor: Gus Mitchell/Maria McGivern.
-August 2017.
+Author: Dr Jenny Chung, House Officer, Department of Dermatology, Auckland City Hospital, Auckland, New Zealand.
+DermNet NZ Editor In Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
+August 2018.

 Pemphigoid nodularis is reported to be more common in women and elderly people.